bboe/bryceboe.com/content/google-week-12-one-more.md

 don't have much to do?

 So this is my last week.
-It's going to be sad to leave this all behind, but I am eager to officially start my PhD.
+It's going to be sad to leave this all behind, but I am eager to officially start my Ph.D..
 Other than Wednesday WTF (assuming I write one), the next time you read from me, it'll be written from Santa Barbara.
 Adios from the Hills!